Lemon2311/loadingScreen.js/README.md

-Example for using the LoadingScreen class from loadingScreen.js, this uses the performHeavyComputation(); function to simulate the loading of heavy js.
+Example for using the LoadingScreen class from loadingScreen.js.
+This uses the loadingScreen.simulateLoading(5000); to simulate the loading of heavy js.